4.2.2 Heritage issues and policies

 The Ministry of Culture in co-operation with other ministries and public agencies started to create a list of monuments and historical sites and objects not subject to privatisation and to develop a general scheme to map the territory of Ukraine.
 In 2009, on the basis of a Governmental Decision on Bringing Objects of Cultural Heritage of National Significance to the State Register of Immovable Monuments of Ukraine, there were 744 registered monuments of national significance, among them: 264 – historical monuments, 428 – archaeological monuments, 47 – objects of monumental arts, 4 – monuments of science and technology, and 1- landscape monument.

 The State register of immovable monuments of Ukraine is now accessible on the website of the Ministry of Culture.
-Concerning monuments of local significance, the Register is divided for ease of access into 27 files by territorial and administrative principle (24 regions, Autonomous Republic of Crimea and two cities, Kyiv and Sevastopol).
+Concerning monuments of local significance, the Register is divided for ease of access into 27 files by territorial and administrative principle.
 Files are presented as tables with lists of objects and their addresses.
 Monuments of national significant can be found in the section on "Normative and legislative acts".
 The Register contains data up to March 2012.
 It is updated and enlarged after consideration by the Expert Council of the Ministry of Culture.

 During 2006-2009, a set of laws regulating heritage issues were adopted, including ratification of the UNESCO Convention on Underwater Heritage and the EU Convention on Architectural Heritage.